Prud-homme/sudoku_solver/README.md

-# sudoku_solver
-Solve Sudoku with Python
+# Solve Sudoku with Python

 # How it works
 1. Use Python to run the script